One word changes everything

 This “foolish” act brings unparalleled stability and unity to marriages, and non-Christians also make this claim.
 One woman noted how it’s the single most stabilizing force in her marriage.

 More women would participate in ANRs if not for the submissiveness they imagine it requires from them.
 One Christian woman actually admitted to this being the deterrent for her.
 Initially shocked to learn about a sister in Christ nonchalantly admitting her aversion to submission, the very thing God requires of wives, I later saw this as a watershed moment.
-Perhaps the heart of the matter is that some women are in rebellion against God’s mandate to voluntarily submit to their husbands’ loving leadership.
-Another Christian woman listed one of her reasons as not wanting the commitment an ANR requires to interfere with her corporate career.
-So we have an unsubmissive spirit and selfish ambition.
+Perhaps the heart of the matter is that our society has instilled in some women a rebellious attitude towards God’s mandate to voluntarily submit to their husbands’ loving leadership.
+Another Christian woman listed one of her excuses as not wanting the commitment an ANR requires to interfere with her corporate career.
 At the root of excuses made to avoid an ANR usually lies sin.
 These two refusers only strengthened my resolve to marry an ANR-desiring woman.

 From their objections, it’s clear many Christian women are heavily influenced by our 21st century culture, rather God’s unchanging Word.